Loading Sheet Film

 Load emulsion facing you

 Load your film holders with the film emulsion facing towards you.
-Make sure the film notches are in the top right hand corner as you look at the film in a portrait orientation.
+Make sure the film notches are in the top right-hand corner as you look at the film in portrait orientation.